TempleAnkor/CSharpHud/README.txt

 III.
 SCOREBOARDS
 =============================================

+My version doesn't use the custom scoreboard, ignore.

-This custom HUD utilizes a 32-person scoreboard and a minimal competitive scoreboard
+//This custom HUD utilizes a 32-person scoreboard and a minimal competitive scoreboard
+//

-Toggle through Advanced Options - HUD Options - Enable Minimal HUD or by typing "toggle cl_hud_minmode" into console
+//Toggle through Advanced Options - HUD Options - Enable Minimal HUD
+//or by typing "toggle cl_hud_minmode" into console

 =============================================
 IV.
 CLOSE CAPTIONS